 Set in Alabama, INSP’s The Cowboy Way is a look into the day-to-day of three, modern-day, real-life cowboys: Bubba Thompson, Cody Harris, and Booger Brown.
 Their relationship is kept solid by the Cowboy Code that they live by – which is precisely what defines the “cowboy way”.

-Now on its fifth season, The Cowboy Way follows the cowboys’ adventures as they attempt to further grow their business: Faith Cattle Company.
+Now on its seventh season, The Cowboy Way follows the cowboys’ adventures as they attempt to further grow their business: Faith Cattle Company.
 Where they first started as cowboys who raise herds, they start the current season with a business shift to becoming cattlemen buying and selling herds.
 Join in their challenges and accomplishments by watching this cowboy TV series on INSP, or catch-all five seasons available now on Amazon, too!